 The core idea is that having more immediate “skin the game” prompts patients to become better shoppers for health care services, and lowers patient costs.
 Those who pay subscription fees and those who pay per visit fees obviously face very different incentive structures at the primary care level.
 It would certainly have been interesting to see whether Nextera members who paid under the two different models differed in their primary care utilization.

 Instead, Nextera analyzed only two groups, with all Nextera members bunched together.
 And, precisely because the group mixed significant numbers of both fixed fee members and fee for service members, it is logically impossible to say from the given data whether the subscription-based Nextera members experienced downstream cost reduction that were greater than, the same as, or less than the per-visit-based Nextera members.
-So, while the study does suggest that Nextera clinics are associate with downstream care savings, it could not demonstrate that even a penny of the observed benefit was associated with the subscription direct primary care model.
+So, while the study does suggest that Nextera clinics are associated with downstream care savings, it could not demonstrate that even a penny of the observed benefit was associated with the subscription direct primary care model.

 Here are the core data from the Nextera report.